chenhongqiao/QuizDolphin/README.md

 This system stores all the information in the backend and limits user's access to data by verifying their identities on api request.
 This system only stores user's hashed password to ensure their password's plain text won't be leaked even if our database is tempered (To be specific, bcrypt, a PBKDF algorithm is used to hash the password)

 Quiz Dolphin is production ready and can be deployed easily with docker.
-Try it out on your device!

 ## Getting Started